 'Basic operation' explains how to play a DVD, CD or other type of disc, including the use of the CR-314 remote control.

-More sophisticated features - such as special playback modes and programming jumps and playback sequences - are described in the 'Advanced features' section.
+More sophisticated features - such as special playback modes and programming jumps and playback sequences - are described in 'Advanced features' sections.